SongOnWater/KMSunflower_CP/README.md

 2. @SerialName from kotlinx.serialization attached to fields.
 3. Calendar From Android converse to LocalDate.
 ## assets Vs resource
-Android sparates "assets" and "res" with defining "assets" as raw materal accessed by path and IO ,  "res" defined as values accessed by ID.
+Android separates "assets" and "res" with defining "assets" as raw material accessed by path and IO ,  "res" defined as values accessed by ID.
 Moko resource offers API used to access some of "res" as on Android.
 And  "compose.components.resources" offer API to access "assets".(But version 1.5.1  has a middle path issue ["compose-resources"](https://github.com/JetBrains/compose-multiplatform/issues/3637) on iOS).
 For "res", there are some tricks:
 1. Moko resource can only deal SVG, so we should convert Android drawables into SVG files.
-2. Actually we could use ChatGPT to convert some valuses defined in XML file into kotlin values, by telling ChatGPT the convert rules with converting example.
+2. Actually we could use ChatGPT to convert some values defined in XML file into kotlin values, by telling ChatGPT the convert rules with converting example.
 Android code:
 ```kotlin
 class SeedDatabaseWorker(